Tendrl/tendrl-ansible/README.md

     a hostname of tendrl server and `tendrl.example.com` hostname is translated to `192.0.2.1` ip address.

-    See full description in README file of tendrl-server role and pay attention to the values you specify there when you use multiple network interfaces on the machines.
+    See full description in README file of `tendrl-ansible.tendrl-server` role and pay attention
+    to the values you specify there when you use multiple network interfaces on the machines.